tektechnologies/Instructor-Prep/102/class6.md

 The first modern JavaScript engine was V8, created by Google for its Chrome browser.
 V8 debuted as part of Chrome in 2008, and its performance was much better than any prior engine.
 The key innovation was just-in-time compilation, which can significantly improve execution times.

 # Class Agenda
+- So looks like next Saturday class will be from 9-3.
 # Review of previous class
   Share your learning